pengchengintelligence/MoeSpeechDetector/README.md

-# Code-MOE
+# Code-SARL

-This repository contains the official implementation of **Code-MOE**, a multimodal framework for cognitive impairment detection using speech and text representations extracted from pretrained foundation models.
+This repository contains the official implementation of **Code-SARL**, a multimodal framework for cognitive impairment detection using speech and text representations extracted from pretrained foundation models.

 ---